 Of course, working as a forecaster also has its disadvantages.
 We asked for some specific factors that might have demotivated the individuals that work in this area and report the results in Figure 11.
 The two most frequently chosen answers, however, might not be seen a specific to working in a forecasting unit: working with the colleagues and the bosses is most likely problematic in virtually all jobs from time to time.
 Factors that are more specific to the forecasting business are chosen less frequently.
-This finding mirrors the results according to which forecasters like their job.

 Nevertheless, some free answers to this question, listed in appendix section C, point to a problematic role of the forecasters in the public.
-For example, one forecaster claims that forecast are, in fact, "irrelevant".
+For example, one forecaster claims that forecasts are, in fact, "irrelevant".
 Another person complaints that there is little understanding for the forecasting work, even by others economists.
 It goes almost without saying that several forecasts name forecast errors and the related pressure and reputation loss as de-motivating.